 We often end up abusing our eyes—with increased screen usage, improper care and improper sleep.
-However, we fail to realize that eyes are delicate organs and they require essential care for good health.
+However, eye specialists say that eyes are delicate organs and they require essential care for good health.
 It is very simple to maintain healthy eyes well into your old age.
 Just follow these simple steps:

 Get routine exams: